simtabi/laravel-modulizer/src/contributing.md

 ## Things To Do
 If you want to contribute but do not know where to start, this list provides some starting points.
 - Test for several commands, as well as the different options.
-- Test the Conveyor and Wrapping on their own.
+- Test the Conveyor and Wrapper on their own.
 - Test `publish` and `tests` command.
 - Removing a package leaves (multiple) whitespaces in app.php and composer.json.
 Can this be done differently?